7 min read read

 Try it here: merge-json-files.com

-1. Go to our JSON Merger Tool
+1. Navigate to JSON Merger Tool

 2. Upload two or more JSON files

-4. Preview the result to make sure it looks right
+4. Preview the result to verify correctness

 5. Download the merged JSON file